 In most towns, there are many free concerts, free festivals, or other free activities!

 Shop Second Hand

-It can be fun to spend your morning wandering around flea markets or garage sales, while searching for some things that you actually need and want.
+It can be fun to spend your morning wandering around flea markets or garage sales while searching for some things that you actually need and want.
 Things are so cheap, that it might be worth it to you!
-I have friends who shop around in summer and flip things, making an extra buck at the same time.
+I have friends who shop around in summer and flip things for profit, making an extra buck at the same time.

 Do Some Summer Reading

 I love to read, especially when it’s outside in the fresh air.
-I can read on the beach, at a lakeside, or just in my balcony.
+I can read on the beach, on a lakeside, or just in my balcony.